diffpy/diffpy.srreal/README.txt

 This installs diffpy.srreal for all users in the default system location.
-If administrator (root) access is not available, see the usage info from "python setup.py install --help" for options to install to user-writable directories.
+If administrator (root) access is not available, see the usage info from "python setup.py install --help" for options to install to a user-writable location.
 The installation integrity can be verified by changing to the HOME directory and running

     python -m diffpy.srreal.tests.run